The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 - Can result in tire or wheel damage.

-- May change the handling characteristics of your ATV.
+- May change the handling characteristics of your ORV.

-Use a low-pressure gauge because ATV tire pressure is too low for standard auto tire gauges to read accurately.
+Use a low-pressure gauge because ORV tire pressure is too low for standard auto tire gauges to read accurately.

 Be sure all tires have the same pressure.
 Otherwise, vehicles may pull left or right.